github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

     runs-on: [self-hosted, ubuntu-latest]
 ```

 {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} supports the latest versions of Ubuntu, Windows, and macOS.
 Typical values for this setting are therefore: `ubuntu-latest`, `windows-latest`, and `macos-latest`.
-For more information, see {% ifversion ghes %}"[Workflow syntax for GitHub Actions](/actions/reference/workflow-syntax-for-github-actions#self-hosted-runners)" and "[Using labels with self-hosted runners](/actions/hosting-your-own-runners/using-labels-with-self-hosted-runners){% else %}"[Workflow syntax for GitHub Actions](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on){% endif %}."
+For more information, see {% ifversion ghes %}"[Workflow syntax for GitHub Actions](/actions/reference/workflow-syntax-for-github-actions#self-hosted-runners)" and "[Using labels with self-hosted runners](/actions/hosting-your-own-runners/using-labels-with-self-hosted-runners){% else %}"[Choosing the runner for a job](/actions/using-jobs/choosing-the-runner-for-a-job){% endif %}."

 {% ifversion ghes %}You must ensure that Git is in the PATH variable on your self-hosted runners.{% else %}If you use a self-hosted runner, you must ensure that Git is in the PATH variable.{% endif %}